 To rename or delete a tag:

 Once a tag is deleted, all tag followers will get an email notification about the deletion with the tag ID.
-If the deletion was in error, anyone can contact us with the ID to have the tag restored.
+If it was deleted by mistake, anyone can contact us with the ID to have the tag restored.

-- Tags associated with tasks within a private projectprivate project Private Projects are visible to the Project Members only.
-Read more will be private to the Members of that project
+- Tags associated with tasks within a private project will be searchable by the members of that project.

 Tags and custom fields allow you to categorize, filter, and denote information in Asana.
-We strongly advocate for custom fields for standard use across an Organization because they are more visible and robust, while tags are more informal.
-Here some scenarios to help you decide:
+We strongly advocate for custom fields for standard use across an organization because they are more visible and robust, while tags are more informal.
+Here are some scenarios to help you decide:

 Use custom fields if you:

 - Want to add certain data to all the tasks in a project

 - Have standard information you need to track on tasks across projects (e.g., priority level, time costing, work stage)

 - Want to make sure your teammates fill out certain information for each task in a project